-($p \le 0.01$) between stiffness and physical functioning of WOMAC questionnaire and all the parameters from the SF-MPQ.
+(p \leq 0.01) between stiffness and physical functioning of WOMAC questionnaire and all the parameters from the SF-MPQ.
 The correlation showed a positive linear trend in all of the tested parameters.
 In addition, in patients with knee OA physical functioning from the WOMAC questionnaire had the strongest correlation with total pain incorporated into the SF-MPQ (rho = 0.530).